abasile-ml/testeo-git/README.md

 #Create a pivot table.</p>

 ## Requirements
-To execute the step a serie of parameters from the S3 bucket and the Google Sheet spreadsheet are required by Gaia.
+To execute the step a serie of parameters from the S3 bucket and the Google Sheet spreadsheet are required by GAIA.

 ### Spreadsheet parameters
 Once the spreadsheet has been selected is necessary to set the following configuration to the correct Gaia step execution:
 1. Share the spreadsheet with the following email address: <a>shipping-metrics@shipping-metrics.iam.gserviceaccount.com</a>.